New York / Oneida County

 What is the weather like in Camden, NY year-round?

-Residents in Camden experience all four seasons, with cold, snowy winters and pleasantly mild summers reaching highs of 79°F. The area receives about 44 inches of rainfall annually and enjoys sunshine nearly half the year.
+Camden experiences four distinct seasons, with warm summers reaching highs of 79°F and cold winters dipping to 10°F. The area receives about 44 inches of rainfall annually and enjoys sunshine on 47% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter